-Available for just two short years from 1984 to 1985, the Honda VF700S Sabre motorcycle followed the V45 Sabre and represents an interesting chapter in motorcycle history as one of a group of Japanese motorcycles referred to as the Tariff Busters.
+Available for just two short years from 1984 to 1985, the Honda VF700S Sabre was a touring bike that followed the V45 Sabre.
+It represents an interesting chapter in motorcycle history as one of a group of Japanese motorcycles referred to as the Tariff Busters.

 In the early 1980s, Japanese motorcycles were a thorn in ailing Harley-Davidson's side, and in 1983 H-D successfully lobbied for an International Trade Commission tariff to quell the overseas invasion of 750cc and larger motorcycles.
 Known as Section 202, the tariff was aimed squarely at Japan and levied a heavy penalty on bikes of 700cc capacity and over.
 It was expected to slow the Japanese onslaught and give H-D a leg up in the market.

 When protestations against the tariff failed, Japanese manufacturers responded by introducing new bikes with engines that fell just under 700cc.
 Honda responded by sleeving down its moderately successful 750cc V45 Sabre to 698.9cc.
 It was, by any measure a taunting, in-your-face rebuff to the new tariff.